 Production from Suncor's Firebag operations commenced in 2004.
 The Firebag complex has central processing facilities with a total capacity of 215 mbbls/d of bitumen.
-Actual production from Firebag varies based on steaming and ramp-up periods for new wells, planned and unplanned maintenance, reservoir conditions and other factors.

-As at December 31, 2021, Firebag had 20 well pads in operation, with 265 SAGD well pairs and 52 infill wells either producing or on initial steam injection.
+As at December 31, 2022, Firebag had 21 well pads in operation, with 284 SAGD well pairs and 55 infill wells either producing or on initial steam injection.
 Central processing facilities have been designed to provide some flexibility as to which well pads supply bitumen.
 Steam generated at the various facilities can be used at multiple well pads.
 In addition, Firebag includes five cogeneration units that generate steam, which are capable of producing approximately 474 MW of electricity.
-The Firebag site power load requirements are approximately 122 MW and, in 2021, Firebag exported approximately 271 MW of electricity to the Alberta power grid and Oil Sands Base.
+The Firebag site power load requirements are approximately 112 MW and, in 2022, Firebag exported approximately 245 MW of electricity to the Alberta power grid and Oil Sands Base.
 There are also 13 OTSGs at the site for additional steam generation.

-During 2021, Firebag production averaged 206.4 mbbls/d of bitumen (2020 - 182.4 mbbls/d) with a steam-to-oil ratio of
+During 2022, Firebag production averaged 198.9 mbbls/d of bitumen (2021 - 206.4 mbbls/d) with a steam-to-oil ratio of 2.7 (2021 - 2.6).